top of page

 • Where the person submits because they are unlawfully detained;

-• Where the person is asleep, unconscious or so affected by alcohol or another drug as to be incapable of freely agreeing;
+• Where the person is asleep, unconscious or so affected by alcohol or another drug as to be incapable of consenting;

 • Where the person is incapable of understanding the sexual nature of the act;